 This is because we vaccinate the majority of the dog and cat population against these diseases, so they can't rise up and take hold.

 If you have just got a puppy, they MUST stay indoors until they are fully vaccinated, or they could contract FATAL diseases.

 Dogs need a yearly LEPTO vaccination in order to stay protected from Weils Disease (from rats)

-For those dogs who do become overdue for their vaccines as a results of COVID-19 restrictions, you should:
+For those dogs who have become overdue for their vaccines as a results of COVID-19 restrictions, you should:

-Make sure you make an appointment for vaccines as soon as lockdown restrictions are lifted
+Make sure you make an appointment for vaccines as soon as possible

-Lepto 2 will only need a single booster if less than 3 months overdue, and a course of 2 vaccines 2 weeks apart of over 3 months overdue
+Lepto 2 will only need a single booster if less than 3 months overdue, and a course of 2 vaccines 2 weeks apart if over 3 months overdue

 Lepto 4 will need two injections, 4 weeks apart if the dog is more than 6 months overdue

 Keeping your dogs safe if their vaccinations have lapsed:

 - avoid contact with other dogs’ faeces